 Retirement Speech Etiquette

 When you're writing your retirement speech, keep in mind the culture of your workplace.
-While you do want to inject your own personality into it, you don't want to deliver a speech that will make other people uncomfortable.
+While you want to inject your own personality into it, you don't want to deliver a speech that will make other people uncomfortable.
+Follow a few key etiquette tips to ensure that you stay in your lane and don't veer too far off course during your speech.

 A retirement speech is not the appropriate opportunity in which to air your grievances.
 Even if you're leaving a workplace that you largely considered toxic, filled with co-workers who might benefit from anger management training, you should focus on the positive.
-In this instance, thanking your co-workers for their passion (in a non-sarcastic) way might be a good option.
+Do your best to drum up the good and steer clear of the bad.
+Thank your co-workers for their passion or comment on the promptness that the company functions under.

 Time the Speech Accordingly

-How long your speech is depends largely on the venue.
-If you're simply standing up in a meeting, you should take less time than if you're giving your speech at a formal celebration intended to only celebrate your retirement.
+How long your speech runs largely depends on the venue and tone of the event.
+If you're standing up in a meeting to say farewell, you should take less time than if you're giving your speech at a formal celebration intended only to celebrate your retirement.
 Ask the event coordinator how much time they set aside for your speech and stick to the time allotted.
-For a formal celebration, if no guidance is given otherwise, aim for a speech lasting under 10 minutes.
+If no guidance is given otherwise, for a formal celebration, aim for a speech lasting under 10 minutes.
 For a quick stand up in a meeting, you should not exceed three minutes.

-Thank the people who helped you along the way in your career, including those outside the workplace such as mentors, family, and close friends.
-It's important to thank the people within your workplace who are responsible for pulling together your retirement celebration.
+Thank all the people who helped you along the way in your career, including those outside the workplace such as mentors, family, and close friends.
+It's important to thank the people within your workplace responsible for pulling together your retirement celebration.
+Before drafting a retirement speech, draft a list of must-mention people.
+If you have many people to include in your tribute, consider grouping some folks into a department.
+For example, you could say, "I could not have made it through my days without the dedication and assistance of the ______ department."

 Speaking in public can be difficult for people unaccustomed to it, but there are steps you can take to ease your anxiety.

 Nobody expects you to memorize your speech, but you should familiarize yourself with your completed speech before you try to deliver it to a crowd.
-Reading it aloud beforehand may reveal portions that will make you emotional and you don't want to get caught off-guard by getting choked up.
+Reading it aloud beforehand may reveal portions that will make you emotional, and you don't want to get caught off-guard by getting choked up.
+Knowing that you are not going into a cold read can help reduce your anxiety levels on your big day.

 Breathe Deeply to Calm Down